microsoft/private-openai-with-apim-for-chargeback/README.md

 - Once the Chargeback functionapp calculates the prompt and completion tokens per OpenAI request, it logs the information to Azure Log Analytics.
 - All custom logs from function app is logged to a table called `customEvents`

-- Example query to identify token usage by a specific client key:
+- Example query to fetch token usage by a specific client key:
 ```kusto
 customEvents
 | where name contains "Azure OpenAI Tokens"